Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Change Your Peeing Habits

 Simple changes in your peeing habits can help prevent UTIs.
 Urinate wholly and regularly, especially after activities like cycling.
-Holding in urine for extended periods can increase the risk of bacterial growth in the urinary tract, leading to infections.
+When urine is held in for a long time, bacteria can grow in the urinary tract, causing infections.

-Wiping from front to back after using the toilet can help prevent the spread of bacteria from the anal area to the urethra, reducing the risk of UTIs.
+Wiping from front to back after using the toilet can prevent the transmission of bacteria from the anal region to the urethra, thereby lowering the likelihood of UTIs.

 Change Your Birth Control